worktheclock/replit.github.io/teams-pro/excalidraw-with-replit.md

 ![Website](/images/teamsPro/excalidraw/website.png)

-Using the "Web Kit" library, we added the layout template of a portfolio website and added icons from other libraries, such as the "Awesome icons" for the user icon that represents an image.
+Using the "Web Kit" library, we added the layout template of a portfolio website.
+We added icons from other libraries, such as the user icon that represents an image from the "Awesome Icons" library.

 There are wireframing libraries that would make Excalidraw ideal for UI/UX designers as well.